HeardLibrary/digital-scholarship/computer/files-mac.md

 In Macs, it isn't particularly easy to find the file type association list.
 However, it is relatively easy to find out what application is associated with one particular file type.
 In Finder, locate a file of the type whose association you'd like to change.
 In the Get Info window, there is a section labeled `Open with:`.
 In that section, there is a dropdown list that shows both the default application that will generally be used to open that kind of file, and all of the applications that your computer thinks might be reasonable alternatives.
 If you change the selection in this dropdown, it will change the application that will be used to open **that particular file**.
 However, if you then click the `Change All...` button below the list, that will change the default application used to open **all** files of that type (i.e. having that file extension).

 Once you have changed the file type association, you have changed what happens when you double-click on a file of that kind.
 For example, if you associate `.png` images with Preview, the file will be opened with the typical viewing options, such as setting up a slideshow.
 However, if you associate `.png` images with Adobe Photoshop, double-clicking on `.png` images will launch Photoshop (if it isn't already running), then open the file in the Photoshop application.

+## A final note on opening files

+You should keep in mind that setting a file association only changes the application that opens a file type when you double click on the file icon.
+You can always open an application first, then go to the file menu and select the `open` option.
+The application will open the file if it's able, regardless of whether the type of that file is associated with it.

+This method is good if you usually open CSV files with a spreadsheet program, but want to actually look at the raw characters in the file by opening it in a text editor.

 [go on to Lesson 2: Directories](../directories-mac/)